Check-Raising As A Bluff

 Check-raising as a bluff is great because of the fact your opponent has to fold so often.
 But also because if you just check-raise for value with sets/two-pair or huge draws, you become very easy to read, especially when your opponent checks your HUD stats and sees your check-raise% in the region of

-Although I wouldn't say balance is the most important factor, you need to recognise that if you are showing up as a total nit to your opponents, they aren't going to give you action.
+Although I wouldn't say balance is the most important factor, you need to recognize that if you are showing up as a total nit to your opponents, they aren't going to give you action.

 Check-raising as a bluff on occasion is fine if it's only costing you